MaxSteven/SOPGI/README.md

 For Reflection or Refractions, you can only have full mirrors or full transparent shader or a mix of both.
 ______________________________________________________
-You can also apply textures to your objects as long as they get stored into point attributes and inside `v@diffuseColor` SOPGI ARay will pick them up automachillay and use them in the computation.
+You can also apply textures to your objects as long as they get stored into point attributes and inside `v@diffuseColor` SOPGI ARay will pick them up automatically and use them in the computation.
 ![alt text](https://github.com/alexnardini/SOPGI/blob/master/img/SOPGI_textures.jpg)
 `Simple anti-alias noise applied to the cornellBox.`